Set up your inventory

 Everything below applies only once your store has joined a franchise.
 These features stay hidden until you connect, so a single, unconnected store can stop here.
 See Joining a franchise.

-When your store is connected to a franchisor, the master-inventory groundwork (steps 1–2) is largely done for you.
-The rest of the walkthrough — registering items to a store and setting opening stock — runs exactly as above.
+When your store is connected to a franchisor, the master-inventory groundwork (steps 1–2) is largely done for you, and a brand-new store is handed a starting set to count.
+The rest of the walkthrough — registering further items and setting opening stock — runs exactly as above.
 What changes is where some of the items come from, and which of their fields you control.

 Where preset items come from